directus-labs/guest-authoring/post/passwordless-authentication-in-directus-flows-with-plivo/index.md

 - A phone number that you can use to test receiving SMS messages (such as your own mobile phone number).
 - The `directus_users` table should have a `phone` field that is a `String`.
 - The `directus_users` table should have a `otp_session_uuid` field that is a `String`.
-- A directus user account with a valid mobile phone number added to the `phone` field.
+- A Directus user account with a valid mobile phone number added to the `phone` field.

 ## Setting Up Plivo